-- Fully automated import/export of standard documents
+- Fully automated import/export of standard documents.

-- Scan Packing – Seamless integration with barcode scanners
+- Scan Packing – Seamless integration with barcode scanners.

-- Unlimited number of Trading Partners
+- Unlimited number of Trading Partners.

-- GS1 compliant SSCC Labels
+- GS1 compliant SSCC Labels.

 Simple automation of business documents

-Skip the EDI middleware
+Cloud ready: Skip the on-prem EDI middleware

 Historically, EDI solutions have relied on a third-party EDI tools to handle message exchange and document translation.
-We found that often this led to client frustration, having to deal with an a second company and another piece of software.
+We found that often this led to frustration, having to deal with an a second company and another piece of software.
 We also found that the costs to install and support the middleware, and the charges for ongoing transactions, were quite high.
 Fusion was born to provide a full end-to-end solution.

 Tried and tested with the big names